Unraveling the Controversy: Who Really Invented Email?

 Ray Tomlinson is generally credited with the invention of email in 1971 for ARPANET, which later led to the creation of the internet.

 In 1978, 14-year-old V.A.
-Shiva Ayyadurai developed a computer program he called “EMAIL” that replicated many features of the interoffice paper mail system.
+Shiva Ayyadurai developed an ” EMAIL ” computer program that replicated many interoffice paper mail system features.

-Did shiva ayyadurai invent email?
+Did Shiva Ayyadurai invent email?

 Who is the father of email?